AhmedElsharkawyCS/Micro-Frontend-Application/README.md

 - handling CSS in the whole micro-frontend (css class collision issue) when we use same css-in-js lib
 - implementing multi-tier navigation and handle route between micro-frontend
 - fix webpack publicPath issue with development mode
+- build dashboard app with VueJs framework and add webpack configs to dashboard app

 ## `Library & modules`